Embedding solenoids in foliations: Main Theorems

+The construction of the foliation $\F$ on $M = \mT^k \times \mD^q$ in Theorems~\ref{thm-main-top} and \ref{thm-main-torus} is just a special case of a more general construction.
+The key technical idea is to define a type of ``plug'', whereby an open foliated tubular neighborhood of a compact leaf is replaced by a new foliation, which is defined using modifications of flat bundles over the leaf.
+In other words, the classical approach where a periodic orbit of a flow is locally modified so that the orbits of the new flow finitely covers this orbit nearby, is considered as the simplest case of a plug obtained from a flat bundle with finite holonomy.

-The construction of the foliation $\F$ on $M = L_0 \times \mD^q$ given in section~\ref{sec-plug} uses a geometric approach via embedded tori, and highlights the foliation aspect of the construction.
-However, to prove the resulting foliation is $C^r$, we reformulate the construction in section~\ref{sec-estimates} in terms of the global holonomy maps $h \colon \mZ^k \to {\rm Diff}^r(\mD^q)$.
+Section~\ref{sec-flat} first discusses the generalities of the construction and properties of flat vector bundles and their modifications.
+Section~\ref{sec-plug} then shows how to use a sequence of such flat bundle modifications to obtain a sequence of foliations $\whF_{\ell}$ on $\mT^k \times \mD^q$ which approximate an embedding of the first $\ell$-stages of a tower of coverings of $\mT^k$.
+This section is given in very geometric terms, as this motivates the construction.
+However, to prove that the sequence of foliations $\whF_{\ell}$ converge in the uniform $C^r$-norm, section~\ref{sec-estimates} reformulates the construction in terms of the global holonomy maps $\whh_{\ell} \colon \mZ^k \to {\rm Diff}^r(\mD^q)$ of the foliations $\whF_{\ell}$.
 This formulation also makes the comparison of the properties of our examples with those of the classical examples of actions on the disk more transparent.